bsweezey-tamu/GEOG-676-Spring23/Lab_08/README.md

 Languages, Software, and Database Construction
 ------
 The proposed tool will be developed through the use of the coding language Python, due to its versatility, ease of use, and accessibility compared to other commonly used langauges.
 The benefit of using Python will allow the end users with limited coding experience to have an increased likelihood of understanding and customizing the proposed software (if they find that necessary).
 One benefit of using Python for this tool is due to the seemless transition of Python code with ArcGIS through the ArcPy package established by ESRI.
-In order for the end user to have full access and integration of the proposed tool, it is recommended that they have access to Python, Visual Studio Code, GitHub, ArcGIS Pro, and ArcPy.
+In order for the end user to have full access and integration of the proposed tool, it is recommended that they have access to Python, Visual Studio Code, GitHub, Git Extensions, ArcGIS Pro, and ArcPy.

 ### Visual Studio Code
+Visual Studio Code (VSC) is an open-source code editor designed for writing and debugging modern web and cloud applications.
+VSC will be useful due to the similarities outline with Python listed above (versatility, ease of use, accessibility) and it is free on all major computing platorms.
+Python can be easiliy integrated into VSC through installing the 'Python' package which will ease the production of the coding process as well as use a simple user interface (UI) which is easily understandable for the end user.

+### GitHub
+GitHub allows users to upload and store data through respositories that can be stored online and be made available publicly or to a select group of individuals.
+The propsed Master Well Dataset will be stored in an online private repository to minimize the likelihood of end users manipulating and changing the final product.
+The finalized well database can be distributed through trusted users with direct access to this repository.
+If sucessful, a separate additional repository with the Master Well Database may be created to allow public access for modification and edits to improve the end user's experience within the tool's script.
+These repositories will include the well location databases from the data sources taken from the various industries used to develop the Master Well Database.

+### Git Extensions
+Git Extensions is a standalone UI tool specifically designed for managing Git respositories.
+This software is designed o overcome the complications for users with limited coding experience pushing their Python code from VSC to their Github repository.
+Git Extensions can be seamless integrated with VSC, Python, and ArcPy to accurately and rapidly update a repository with the click of a single button.

+### ArcGIS Pro
+ArcGIS Pro is an advanced spatial mapping software developed by ESRI which has the capacity to create, view, and edit maps with the capacity to integrate powerful spatial analysis statistics.
+ArcGIS Pro is an industry standard when dealing with complex spatial structures and tackling geolocation problems such as proposed by the tool created for this project.
+ArcGIS can work seamlessly with Python through the ArcPy package which will allow the end user to view the output and results from this tool.

+### ArcPy